-In this paper we mainly have to deal with mental activity, and with the conditions of its occurrence.
-In some cases a mental activity occurs, but we are only concerned with the mental thing that has this activity as constitutive, or with its consequences.
-As a rule we will explicitly declare the point of view, but sometimes we will avoid to mention it explicitly, not to worsen the readability of the paper.
-This point may become critical in discussing mental categorization because, when something is mentally categorized in a certain way, the mental category and its consequences are frequently presented as a further property of the thing thus categorized.
-Finally, we implicitly assume that mathematical properties hold, that are necessary to have well defined the elements involved in the discussion.
+In this paper, we mainly have to deal with mental activity, and with the conditions of its occurrence.
+In some cases, a mental activity occurs, but we are only concerned with the mental thing that has this activity as constitutive, or with its consequences.
+As a rule, we will explicitly declare this change of viewpoint, but sometimes we will avoid to mention it explicitly, not to worsen the readability of the paper.
+We also assume that mathematical properties hold, which are necessary to have well defined the elements involved in the discussion.
 We may justify this decision because mathematical formalization of the ideas presented in this paper is out of the scope of the paper.